 - All Girls Like Ponies: Subverted by Chelsea, who actually wants a full-size horse like her three older sisters.
 She eventually does form a bond with her pony.

 - An Aesop: If you love something, set it free.

 - Anime Hair: Skipper's usual hairstyle is here, but this entry is for the Majestiques, who get a natural pink streak in their manes.

 - But Now I Must Go: Barbie realizes that the best thing she can do for Majesty is to let her go.

-- Oddball in the Series: So far, it's the Barbie movie with the least amount of fantastic content.
+- Oddball in the Series: Out of all the movies in the Barbie-film series, this one (arguably) has the least amount of fantastic content.

 - Squee: If you are even remotely an equine romantic at heart, this movie hits every mark, to ludicrous extents.
 Chosen by a glorious, beautiful horse?
 Check.
-Rescued by glorious, beautiful horse?
+Rescued by said horse?
 Check.
-Bonding in a near mystical level with glorious, beautiful horse?
-Glorious, beautiful horse is faster, stronger, and better than everyone else's?
+Bonding in a near mystical level with said horse?
+Check.
+Said horse is faster, stronger, and better than everyone else's?
 Check.
 The list goes on.